Madison Restraining Order Lawyer

 Those who have been served a temporary restraining order should tread lightly until the hearing.
 This includes adhering to all of the rules outlined in the order, such as not engaging in any form of verbal or physical contact with the accuser.
 Violating a temporary restraining order often makes it harder to defend against the request for a permanent restraining order.

 You will also want to consult with our experienced criminal defense lawyer as soon as possible.
 We can take several actions to begin formulating a strong defense, including collecting evidence related to the alleged incidents, interviewing witnesses, and gathering documentation that proves your innocence.

-What a Permanent Restraining Order Can Do
+What Can a Permanent Restraining Order Do?

 Although temporary restraining orders can cause pain and inconvenience in a person’s life, the most devastating consequences come with permanent restraining orders.
 These orders can last anywhere from several weeks to a few years.